21ideas-org/21ideas.org/content.en/docs/Practice/privacy/ronindojo.md

 sudo journalctl -f -u tor
 ```

-Wait for messages in the Tor log "Bootstrapped 100% (done)", and you can close it with Ctrl+C.
+Wait for the "Bootstrapped 100% (done)" message to appear in the Tor log, and close it with Ctrl+C.

 ### Customizing plymouth

-After that, the RoninDojo logo will be displayed when the system boots, nothing special but nice.
+After that, the RoninDojo logo will be displayed when the system boots, nothing special but a nice touch.

 {{% image "/img/ronin-09.png" /%}}